Evening

 Long enough to begin.

 In an hour, I will begin the evening sequence.
-The rituals my nervous system has learned to recognize as the approach of rest.
+The rituals my nervous system has learned to recognise as the approach of rest.

 Dinner already eaten.
 Dishes washed.
 Cottage tidy.
 All the small acts of care that signal: evening is here, night is coming, you can begin to let go.